U.S. Treasury calls reveal 'deep concern' over South Korea banks' North Korea plans: document

 The U.S. Treasury Department was not immediately available for comment, outside office hours.

-A senior official at South Korea’s presidential office, asked about the possibility of discord with the United States over sanctions, said the two countries would “eventually be on the same path” toward denuclearization though there might be a “procedural difference”.
+A senior official at South Korea’s presidential office, asked about the possibility of discord with the United States over sanctions, said the two countries would “eventually be on the same path” towards denuclearization though there might be a “procedural difference”.

 The U.S. Treasury Department held telephone conference calls, on Sept.
-20 and 21, with the seven South Korean banks, including NongHyup, Woori Bank (000030.KS) and state-controlled Industrial Bank of Korea (IBK) (024110.KS), three sources with direct knowledge of the matter previously told Reuters.
+20 and 21, with the seven South Korean banks, including NongHyup, Woori Bank and state-controlled Industrial Bank of Korea (IBK), three sources with direct knowledge of the matter previously told Reuters.

 All seven have branches in New York.